mcpython4-coding/Documentation/mcpython/common/world/World.md

         @deprecation.deprecated()
         function join_dimension(self, dim_id: int)

-            will change the dimension of the active player
-            :param dim_id: the dimension to change to todo: make str
-            todo: move to player

-            variable sector

-            variable old

-            variable self.active_dimension

             Will change the dimension of the active player
             :param dim_id: the dimension to change to todo: make str